Jump to a section on this page

 Electrical safety do's:

-About our electrical safety checks in your home:
+Learn more about our electrical safety checks in your home:

 As your landlord, we have a legal duty to ensure that the wiring in your home and any equipment owned by us is safe.
 You’re responsible for any electrical equipment you’ve brought into your home and how you use it.